kyoko-toro/kyoko-toro/README.md

 ### Hi there 👋

 ## [About me]
+I am Japanese who is not good at English.
+I am writing English using the translation function.
 I love cats 🐈
 I started studying programming in 2022.
 So far I have studied python, kivy and SQLite.